nethical6/mywebsite/content/blog/PoemAfterYouKilledYourself.md

 and was totally  broken from deep inside,

-After reading your sucide note kept in your notebook beside.
+After reading your suicide note kept in your notebook beside.

 <br>